-I received a complaint in the mail, what is it and what do I do? (back to top)
+I received a complaint in the mail, what is it and what do I do?

-Do I need an attorney? (back to top)
+Do I need an attorney?

-What is a settlement? (back to top)
+What is a settlement?

 Parties often discuss their differences with one another and attempt to resolve their dispute before they come to court.
 If you and the plaintiff reach an agreement to settle the case, the plaintiff must submit a statement to the Court that gives notice of the settlement.
 The case number must be included on the statement.
-The statement may be submitted in person, by U.S. Mail, or by fax 614-645-8465.
+The statement may be submitted in person, by U.S. Mail, or by fax to 614-645-8465.
 If the settlement notice is sent to the Small Claims Division before the next hearing date, the case can be removed from the Magistrate’s calendar and you will not need to appear in court.
 If you settle the case, but a notice is not submitted before the court date, you should appear and tell the magistrate the outcome of the case.

 If you cannot settle your case before the trial, you can request mediation.
 In mediation, a neutral person works with the parties to reach a solution that is satisfactory for both parties.
-For more information about mediation, speak with a staff member in the small claims office, or call 614-645-8611, or email firstname.lastname@example.org.
+For more information about mediation, speak with a staff member in the small claims office, or call 614-645-8536, or email email@example.com.

 Is Small Claims Court the right place for the lawsuit?
-(Jurisdiction and Venue) (back to top)
+(Jurisdiction and Venue)

 Jurisdiction is the court’s authority to hear a particular type of case.
-The Small Claims Division only has the authority to hear cases for money damages that do not exceeding $6,000, not including interest and court costs.
+The Small Claims Division has the authority to hear cases for money damages that do not exceed $6,000, not including interest and court costs.
 The court does not have the authority to hear cases involving libel, slander, malicious prosecution, or abuse of legal process.
-No claims may be filed against the State of Ohio or the United States of America.
+No claims may be brought against the State of Ohio or the United States of America.

 Venue means the territory (usually, a specific county) where a case may be heard.
-Generally, the Franklin County Small Claims Court is a proper venue if either the incident or transaction giving rise to the lawsuit occurred in Franklin County, or the defendant either lives in, or regularly conducts business in Franklin County, Ohio.
+Generally, the Franklin County Small Claims Court is a proper venue if either the incident or transaction giving rise to the lawsuit occurred in Franklin County, or the defendant either lives in, or regularly conducts business in, Franklin County, Ohio.

 Franklin County Municipal Court

 What if I am a defendant but I have a claim against someone else?
-(Counterclaims, Cross-Claims, and Third-Party Complaints) (back to top)
+(Counterclaims, Cross-Claims, and Third-Party Complaints)

 If you are a defendant and have a claim against the plaintiff, another defendant in the case, or a party that is not currently in the case, you may file either a counterclaim, a cross-claim, or a third-party complaint.